FelixRiddle/swarm-weave/README.md

 # Swarm weave

-'Perseverancia' backend implementation in Rust.

-'Perseverancia' backend is a general backend for my many apps.
+'Perseverancia' backend implementation in Rust; This is a general backend for my many apps.

+Features:
+* Authentication
+* Nodes detection

 <!--
 Original goal: